The local Tb theorem with rough test functions: Introduction

 with appropriate uniform scaling.
-As we will prove, \eqref{eq:new} for $u<\min\{p,q,p',q'\}$ is a consequence of \eqref{eq:Hofmann}.
+As we will prove, \eqref{eq:new} for $u=v<\min\{p,q,p',q'\}$ is a consequence of \eqref{eq:Hofmann}.
 But \eqref{eq:new} seems more natural in the sense that (unlike \eqref{eq:Hofmann} in the super-duality case $1/p+1/q>1$) it is obviously necessary for the $L^2$-boundedness of $T$, which implies the $L^u$-boundedness of $T_{\#}$ by classical theory.
-And, we show that \eqref{eq:new}, together with certain necessary off-diagonal estimates, is also a sufficient condition for the $L^2$-boundedness, as a proper $Tb$ condition should.
+And \eqref{eq:new}, even with just a uniform $L^0$-condition for the images, is also a sufficient condition for the $L^2$-boundedness, as a proper $Tb$ condition should.

 Our method of proving this result is new in the context of Hofmann's problem, although borrowed from other developments in the $Tb$ circle of ideas, in particular, the approach to Vitushkin's conjecture by Nazarov, Treil and Volberg \cite{NTV:Vitushkin}.
 Namely, we show that it is possible to perturb the rough test functions $b_Q\in L^u$ so as to obtain better functions $\tilde{b}_Q\in L^\infty$, which are still well-behaved under a \emph{suppressed} singular integral